Berserker1523/Space_Odyssey/README.md

 * Velocity of asteroids that increase over time

 * Background with stars running to the left: 2 bgs that exhange between them

+* Pause system

+* Audio system

+* Life time system

+* Object creatment decoupling

+## Usage
+* Open index.html and play
+* For debug set $DEBUG=true in space-odyssey.js, that will show each element collider and console logs

 ## Technologies